 Now that the base is all fired up, you have to keep them that way for as long as you can on the run-up to an election.
 This is an area that the Democrats have often excelled in recent decades.

 More recently, however, this has been done by media hawks promulgating an alternative revisionist history and changing conventional meanings.
 Racism no longer seems to mean the old Martin Luther-King style definition that focused on individual racists and bigoted policy.
 It’s now this all-encompassing term that suggests that the heinous parts of history perpetrated by many historical figureheads hundreds of years ago mean we’re all still innately racist today.

 It spews a damaging narrative that suggests that there’s a nameless, shapeless figure somewhere in the ether that’s out to stamp on black rights and subordinate the non-white community.
 Nobody can thrive in any society believing this – especially when it’s sold on questionable auspices.

 Part of this comes from the revisionist history put forward by figures like Nicole Hannah-Jones at the Washington Post.
-The Pulitzer Prize winner pioneered “The 1619 Project” that suggested that the creation of the USA wasn’t founded on good principles put forward by the James Madison and George Washington in the Declaration of Independence and the Constitution, but it was in 1619 following the arrival of the first Black slave onto British-controlled colony of Virginia.
+The Pulitzer Prize winner pioneered “The 1619 Project” that suggested that the creation of the USA wasn’t founded on good principles put forward by the likes of James Madison and George Washington in the Declaration of Independence and the Constitution, but it was in 1619 following the arrival of the first Black slave onto British-controlled colony of Virginia.